factore/forge/lib/forge/doc/update_to_rails4_notes.md

 High Priority To-Do:

-* update the secret token stuff (see http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html, 2.6)
-* added a devise secret key to config/initializers/devise.rb, this will need to get generated on application creation
-* the above probably applies to config.pepper in the config/initializers/devise.rb file, and this may be a security issue in existing versions of Forge 3 sites
 * [SR] asset uploader overlay doesn't appear (e.g. when trying to upload while creating a page)
 * [SR] the ckeditor content area is too large
 * [SR] inclusion of certain controllers that was taking place in the application controller must be done earlier